 Luck does exist.
 With the same probability to win (p) and the same average win/average loss ratio (w/l), your account may experience very different possible futures depending on the sequence of gains and losses.
 Example with w/l=1,4 and p=50%:

-That is why we select only strategies that have a clearly oriented and focused beam of possible paths, like this one (see the technical summary) :
+We select only strategies with a focused beam of possible paths, like this one:

-Going further in risk evaluation, we use probabilistic indicators taking into account the data sample size.
+To evaluate robustness, we use a probabilistic indicator taking into account the data sample size.
 Every model is an approximate representation of a real phenomenon.
 It is impossible to reduce the risk to zero or to predict the future, but it is possible to detect when a strategy goes out of its normal limits.

-Even a very good strategy may have a 30% drawdown and stay in negative territory during months.
-Easy to imagine, harder to live.
-It is better to invest less money than giving up under pressure with a good strategy.
+Even a good strategy may have a 30% drawdown and stay negative during months.
+It is easy to imagine, but harder to live.
+It is better to invest less capital than giving up under pressure with a good strategy.
 Without a long term vision, the short term makes no sense.